Common good: United States

 In contemporary American politics, language of the common good (or public wealth) is sometimes adopted by political actors on the progressive left to describe their values.
 Jonathan Dolhenty argues that one should distinguish in American politics between the common good, which may "be shared wholly by each individual in the family without its becoming a private good for any individual family member", and the collective good, which, "though possessed by all as a group, is not really participated in by the members of a group.
 It is actually divided up into several private goods when apportioned to the different individual members."
 First described by Michael Tomasky in The American Prospect magazine and John Halpin at the Center for American Progress, the American political understanding of the common good has grown in recent times.
 The liberal magazine The Nation and the Rockridge Institute, among others, have identified the common good as a salient political message for progressive candidates.
 In addition, non-partisan advocacy groups like Common Good are championing political reform efforts to support the common good.

 Given the central concern for sustainable development in an increasingly interdependent world, education and knowledge should thus be considered global common goods.
 This means that the creation of knowledge, its control, acquisition, validation, and use, are common to all people as a collective social endeavour.

-Common Goods for Health
+Common goods for health

-Common Goods for Health (CGH) can be defined as population related interventions or activities that require cumulative finances from either donors or government on the basis of two conditions.
+Common goods for health (CGH) can be defined as population-related interventions or activities that require cumulative finances from either donors or government on the basis of two conditions.
 The first condition is contribution in economic progress and health.
 The second condition includes emphasis on public or common goods and large social externalities with clear economic foundation for health interventions based on market failures.
 The common goods for health must produce enormous health benefits to communities and not financed through market forces.
-Few examples of common goods for health are risk surveillance, disease control policies and strategies, vector control and public health emergency operation response services.
+Examples of common goods for health are risk surveillance, disease control policies and strategies, vector control and public health emergency operation response services.